-To allow you to descend into a deep state of relaxation, I will first ask you to make yourself comfortable, either sitting up or lying down, and ask you to close your eyes and take a number of deep and regular breaths, while focussing only on the rhythm of your breathing.
+To help you to descend into a deep state of relaxation, I will first ask you to make yourself comfortable, either sitting up or lying down, and ask you to close your eyes and take a number of deep and regular breaths, while focussing only on the rhythm of your breathing.
 As you breathe fresh oxygen into your lungs, you will begin to feel the relaxation seeping into your limbs, and then I will tell you to imagine yourself exhaling all the tension you feel in your body, and imagine yourself going deeper and deeper into a relaxed state.
 The more you breathe, and the more you listen to my voice, the more deeply relaxed you will feel.
-You may actually feel as if you are getting heavier and floating downwards.

 What Does Hypnosis Feel Like?

-When you are in a deep state of relaxation, which is hypnosis, you will feel as if you are floating on a wonderfully comfortable bed of air.
+When you enter a deep state of relaxation you may feel as if you are floating on a bed of air.
 You may no longer be aware of your physical body – just of your inner mind.
-You may see images, or hear sounds, or feel feelings which will be provided for you by your subconscious.
-For hypnosis to work effectively one needs to achieve total mind and body relaxation.
-That deeply relaxed state also releases the natural, self-healing, forces within you.
-Sometimes people feel as if they have fallen asleep while in hypnosis and are disappointed, as they think hypnosis will not work then.
-But the subconscious mind is always awake and you may float in and out of a sleepy state as the subconscious decides when to rouse you, and when to let you doze while it does its work.
+You may see images, or hear sounds, or feel certain feelings.
+For hypnosis to work effectively, one needs to achieve total mind and body relaxation.
+That deeply relaxed state also prompts the natural, self-healing, force within the body.
+Sometimes people feel as if they have fallen asleep while in hypnosis and are disappointed, as they think hypnosis will not work if they are asleep.
+But the subconscious mind is always awake, and you may float in and out of a sleepy state as the subconscious decides when to rouse you, and when to let you doze while it does its work.

 What Will You Say To Me While I Am In Hypnosis?

-Before we begin a hypnosis session we will establish your goals and ambitions for hypnotherapy.
+Before we begin a clinical hypnotherapy session we will establish your goals and ambitions for hypnotherapy.
 If you would like to change a habit, or reverse a phobia, or improve your performance, the session will likely involve a series of guided visualisations, where you will be asked to imagine certain things and events to impress on your subconscious mind what you intend to happen in your life from that moment onwards.
 I may ask you to imagine something specific, or allow you to let your own imagination decide what you will see or feel or hear.
-I may ask you to repeat key sentences in your head.
+I may ask you to repeat key sentences in your head or outloud.
 Sometimes, your subconscious mind will choose to ignore what I am saying and make you think of something totally different, but that is fine.
 A hypnotherapist is merely a guide in the process of hypnotherapy: the subconscious mind will wander where it wishes and it knows best how to help you achieve your goals.
-If you see, or hear or feel something you don’t want to share with anyone that is fine too.
-Hypnosis is an intensely personal therapy and major change can be achieved without you telling me anything of your experiences while in hypnosis.
+If you see, or hear or feel something you don’t want to share with anyone else, even your hypnotherapist, that is fine too.
+Hypnosis is an intensely personal therapy and major change can be achieved without you revealing anything of your experiences while in hypnosis.

 What Happens If I Cannot Be Hypnotised?